By: Susan Dugdale | Updated: 12-16-2023

 An extemporaneous speech is more spontaneous and therefore natural compared to either a manuscript or memorized speech.
 The speaker is free to tailor the presentation to the audience, rather than sticking to a set speech.
 That could include responding to any questions or objections he receives.

 There are three main drawbacks to extemporaneous speaking.

 The first is becoming stranded; tongue tied and silent because you don't know how to get from one point on your outline or cue cards to the next.
 When that happens, the delivery becomes stilted, a stop-start presentation, which in turn can make the speaker feel anxious, which makes recovering the flow more difficult.

 A second drawback is misreading the audience, and delivering the speech using either language, (word choices), or humor they find hard to understand or accept.

 As an example, a speech littered with ‘corporate speak’ is not going to win me over.
 I don’t want to hear about ‘core competencies’, ‘going forwards’ , ‘ducks in a row’ or anything ‘scalable’ at all!

 And a third is exceeding the time allowance you’d been given.
-Because you are making it up as you go along it is so easy to lose track of time.
-The cumulative affect of an additional example or two and further comments, quickly soaks it up, leaving you scrambling to finish properly.
+Because you are fleshing it out from your cue cards or outline as you go along it is easy to lose track of time.
+The cumulative effect of an additional example or two and further comments, quickly soaks it up, leaving you scrambling to finish properly.

 If you are a first time presenter, probably the safer option is to learn how to read a manuscript speech well and gradually build the skills required to give an extemporaneous speech.